SolaceProducts/pubsubplus-kubernetes-helm-quickstart/docs/PubSubPlusK8SDeployment.md

 ```
 <br/>

-If allocating from a defined Kubernetes [Persistent Volume](//kubernetes.io/docs/concepts/storage/persistent-volumes/#persistent-volumes), specify a `storageClassName` in the PV manifest as in this NFS example, then set the `storage.useStorageClass` parameter to the same:
+When using NFS, or generally if allocating from a defined Kubernetes [Persistent Volume](//kubernetes.io/docs/concepts/storage/persistent-volumes/#persistent-volumes), specify a `storageClassName` in the PV manifest as in this NFS example, then set the `storage.useStorageClass` parameter to the same:
 ```yaml
 # Persistent Volume example
 apiVersion: v1